parodos-dev/parodos/parodos-model-api/README.md

 ** BaseAssessmentTask ** - these WorkflowTasks accepts a collection of inputs, and returns WorkflowOptions based on custom logic that can be defined in the task.
 These tasks are intended to be used in Workflows to help developers (and other team members) determine what Workflows they can run for their use case.
 For example, an assessment might review code looking for a pipeline definition or the presence of a certain 3rd party service - both of which would imply different workflows.

 ** BaseWorkFlowTask ** - these WorkflowTasks are intended to call downstream systems that initiate automation.
-The class can optionally can reference a WorkflowChecker workflow
+The class can optionally reference a WorkflowChecker workflow

 ** WorkFlowCheckerTask ** - Checks the status of manual processes triggered by other Workflows.
-WorkFlowCheckerTasks can be long running when place into a WorkFlow when the definition of the Workflow its contained inside is of type WorkFlowCheckerDefinition (the workflow-service provides scheduling for these tasks) and its outcomes
+WorkFlowCheckerTasks can be long-running when placed into a WorkFlow when the definition of the Workflow it's contained inside the type WorkFlowCheckerDefinition (the workflow-service provides scheduling for these tasks) and its outcomes.

 The following is an example of a WorkflowTask being defined.